Last Updated: April 8, 2021

 It turns out that gender doesn’t really play a big role in click-through rates.
 However, age appears to be a factor with 50+ year-olds being responsible for a much higher CRT – more than triple that of 20-24 year-olds.

 Maybe older people are just more patient and feel the need to click on more places.
-The younger generation is used to the internet, practically born with smart devices in their hands, and thus naturally more resistant to click baits and ads.
+The younger generation, like Gen Z, is used to the internet, practically born with smart devices in their hands, and thus naturally more resistant to click baits and ads.

-Douglas Engelbart, renowned inventor and engineer, created the computer mouse back in 1964.
+Douglas Engelbart, the renowned inventor, and engineer created the computer mouse back in 1964.
 But the mouse may have never been!
 Engelbart had a prototype that implied using a tracking device connected to head movements.
 Ultimately, the manual mouse-clicking turned out to be more convenient.

 Initially, the mouse had a lot of “haters”.
 In 1984, John Dvorak, a computer columnist, wrote: “There is no evidence that people want to use these things”.